nrwl/nx/docs/shared/console.md

 <iframe width="560" height="420" src="https://www.youtube.com/embed/rNImFxo9gYs?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-**From the Command Pallete**
+**From the Command Palette**

 You can also construct the builder command options while staying entirely within the Command Palette.
 Use `⇧⌘P` to open the Command Palette, then select `nx: test`.
 After choosing a project, select any of the listed options to modify the builder command options.
-When you're satified with the constructed command, choose the `Execute` command at the top of the list.
+When you're satisfied with the constructed command, choose the `Execute` command at the top of the list.

 <iframe width="560" height="420" src="https://www.youtube.com/embed/CsUkSyQcxwQ?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>